anhaidgroup/delex/examples/Single-Machine-Example.md

 candidates.unpersist()
 ```

-### Step 9: Running the script
+### Step 9: Running the Python Program

 Congratulations!
-You have finished writing a script for blocking with Delex, and now you can run the script.
-To do so, open a terminal and navigate to the directory that you wrote your 'example.py' in.
+You have finished writing a Python script for blocking with Delex, and now you can run the script.
+To do so, open a terminal and navigate to the directory that you wrote your 'basic_example.py' file in.
 Finally, run the following command, and once the script is finished, it will output n_pairs, true_positives, and recall:

 ```
-python3 example.py
+python3 basic_example.py
 ```